 Presenting facts can be made interesting by telling certain stories associated with them.

 Maintain a fine balance between everything and you will end up giving a great presentation.

 Now, are you wondering why the use of images is important?

 The answer is already known to you because it is said that human eyes respond differently to colours and thus coloured things capture people’s attention.

 Furthermore, a lot of text presented altogether makes the audience feel bored, so if a balanced mixture of text and pictures is presented, the audience won’t lose focus and will definitely pay heed to what you are saying.

 6. Instil the minds of the audience to think

-The results of a presentation are far better if rather than just telling the things to the audience, you provoke them to think.
+The results of a B2B meeting presentations are far better if rather than just telling the things to the audience, you provoke them to think.

 Now the question is how to do so?

 This can be done if you ask meaningful questions at the beginning of your presentation which must be based on things that will make the audience realise the importance of the topic you are going to present in your presentation.